cfoale/innovateFPGA2022-AS038/Intel/README.md

  Intel Quartus and Linux LXDE HPS files

 DE10-Nano Quartus project file DE10_NANO_SoC_GHRD.qsf starts the Quartus 18.1 project.
-Files in folder /hps are managed on Windows 10, using notepad++.
+Quartus project modules are Verilog.
+Files in folder /hps are C files, using the Avalon bus to communicate with the DE10-Nano FPGA.
+The C files are managed and cross-compiled on Windows 10, using notepad++.
 The Makefile is run under the Intel FPGA Embedded Command Shell 18.1, which emulates a Linux environment using Cygwin.
 The cross-compiled Linux  hps_adc_dsp executable is copied over to the DE10-Nano LXDE root folder using Bitwise client,.
 Other useful Linux commands for plotting results are in the subfolder hps/linux.
 Example recorded data files are in the subfolder hps/data.

 With the DE10-Nano Quartus output file loaded on the FPGA using Quartus Programmer, the Linux LXDE desktop terminal is used to execute hps_adc_dsp to set the FPGA drone upset target threshold and display real time upset events.